 TOML to YAML

 I find TOML to be better than YAML, in general.
 But, the world has made YAML our grace and savior.
 I wanted to edit all of my front matter so that only one markup language was used.
-Hugo has a built-in tool to speed converting front matter:
+Hugo has a built-in tool to speed up converting front matter:

 1